pradeep-iitb/Ridhi.ai/Directions.md

 💡 CORE IDEA:
 An intelligent AI assistant designed for college and school students that helps manage chats, files, notes, study materials, emails, WhatsApp content, and social reminders — all using voice commands.

+Pages-
+Login page with animated bg on left and blur glass div with login schematics with usename and password also with sign in and login with google

+Real chat app with weekwise history message chat and voice chat like chatgpt for logo use the lucid origin cret image in the folder in navbar there will be a toggle switch for history Logo in the middle and log out and upgrade to premium on right . drag and drop feature for uploading along with upload button , therefore it should resemble chatgpt page

 The app will exist as:
 - 🌐 Website (hosted on Vercel)
 - 📱 Android App (via Expo → Play Store)